amaan784/dl4cv-final-project/README.md

 ## Run stramlit -
 `python -m streamlit run app.py`

+The UI will open up.
+Select the model and the configurations on the left panel.
+Input an image of beverages on retail shelf and click "Run Analysis Pipeline".

 # Tuning and Training-
 1) Run datasetup notebook for downloading SKU110K (Notebook 00)